 Our school values the partnership we have with parents and carers in ensuring our pupils are happy and secure here and achieve their full potential.
-As part of our commitment to provide the best education for your child during their time with us, we ask that all parents and carers sign our Home and School Agreement.
+As part of our commitment to provide the best education for your child during their time with us, we ask that all parents and carers use the home school diaries and communicate with school to support their child.

 Working together, we will: